wolfgangkbri/KMeansStability/README.md

-The goal of KMeansStability is to implement the functions necessary to conduct a small simulation study comparing the efficacy of a set of stability-based methods for specifying $K$ for $K$-mean clustering.
-In brief, stability-based specification methods are based on the principle that a correct specification of $K$ should induce the most reproducible
+The goal of KMeansStability is to implement the functions necessary to conduct a small simulation study comparing the efficacy of a set of stability-based methods for specifying for $K$-means clustering.
+In brief, stability-based specification methods are based on the principle that a correct specification of should induce the most reproducible
-clusters: if one were to repeatedly sample from the population, the clusterings tuned to the correct value of $K$ would be more similar compared to clusterings with inappropriate values of $K$.
+clusters: if one were to repeatedly sample from the population, the clusterings tuned to the correct value of would be more similar compared to clusterings with inappropriate values of $K$.
 To leverage this intuition into a method, one emulates repeated samplings through resampling from a given dataset and defines a distance metric over the resampled clusterings.
 The value of $K$ which yields the smallest average distance between the clusters is deemed the most stable tuning